SodiumZH/NFF-Services/wiki/NaUtils.md

 Cancellable.
 If cancelled, the mob will be accounted for not being on a sun-burn tick (i.e. not going to catch fire).

 **Note:** This event is posted in `Mob#isSunBurnTick`.
 This methods is used for most sun-sensitive mobs (including all vanilla sun-sensitive mobs), but maybe not all.
-So it's no guarantee that all sun-sensitivity can be manipulated by this event.
+So it's no guarantee that all sun-sensitivity can be controlled by this event.

 ##### `MobPickUpItemEvent`

 Posted before a `Mob` picks up an `ItemEntity`.

 Cancellable.
-If cancelled, the picking action will be omitted.
+If cancelled, the picking action will be skipped.

 **Note**: Player picking up item will not post this event.

 ##### `MobFinalizePickingUpItemEvent`

 Posted after a `Mob` picks up an `ItemEntity`.

+##### `MobInteractEvent`

+Posted before `Mob#mobInteract`.
+If the interaction is cancelled before `mobInteract` is called, this event will not be posted.

+This event is not cancellable or having an event result (`Event.Result`), but holds an `InteractionResult` as result.
+If the result is set to "consumes action" i.e. `SUCCESS`, `CONSUME` or `CONSUME_PARTIAL`, the following `mobInteract` will be skipped.

+## Utility Method Libs

+### `NaContainerUtils`

+This lib includes methods for simplifying operations on containers.